-Financial Abuse - What are Signs of Financial Abuse in Nursing Homes?
+Financial Abuse in Nursing Homes?

 Elderly individuals who live in nursing homes may be susceptible to various types of abuse, including financial abuse.
 Financial abuse involves taking advantage of someone else’s financial assets for one’s own gain, without that person understanding the consequences or implications of any financial transactions that are made.

 Since the elderly may have physical or mental conditions that limit their cognitive abilities, they may not be able to understand when someone is taking advantage of them.
 Abuse can be committed by caregivers, family members, or any other individuals who have contact with the elderly person.

 Statistics show that elder abuse is common.
 Approximately 1 in 6 people aged 60 years and older experienced some form of abuse in community settings during the past year.
 2 in 3 staff members of nursing homes reported that they had committed abuse in the past year against a patient.
 Cases of financial abuse were among the most common types of abuse, representing over 14% of all abuse cases.

 Financial abuse is another form of nursing home abuse that involves the illegal, unauthorized, or improper use of an elder’s money, benefits, belongings, property, or assets for the benefit of someone other than the elderly adult.
 It is one of the six types of elder abuse experienced by individuals in nursing homes.